spicybeanos/ObjectByteConverter/README.md

     - Array of characters (treated as a string)
     - Array of strings

-## Objects:
-- Objects are copied by value during serialization
-- So, if `n` fields reffer to one object, there will be `n` copies of that object.
-After deserialization the final object will be equal by value but not by refference

 ### Integers and floating point numbers:
 - Serialization of integers and floats is done by the `ByteConverter.PrimitiveEncoder` class using the `System.BitConverter` library.